shreya-auti/excel-vba-process-automation/README.md

 Clear documentation ensures usability and long-term maintenance

-Macro-enabled files are not uploaded for security but are available on request

 About Me

 Engineering student with a focus on data analytics, systems thinking, and building practical automation solutions that deliver measurable impact.